[RESOLVED January 2019] Known Issues with the Canvas Plagiarism Framework

 Known issue when multiple Plagiarism Review tools are registered

-What’s happening: If an institution has multiple Plagiarism Review tools available on their account, Canvas selects the first registered tool, rather than the tool the instructor selected.
+What was happening: If an institution has multiple Plagiarism Review tools available on their account, Canvas selects the first registered tool, rather than the tool the instructor selected.

-- What can you do: Contact Canvas support from your Canvas course if you’re experiencing this issue.
+- What can you do: Contact Canvas support from your Canvas course if you’re still experiencing this issue.